elonmallin/advent-of-code-2021/readme.md

 # Advent of Code 2021
-- Having some fun coding, probably learning some Python while at it.
+- Having some fun coding
+- Testing out .NET interactive while at it